btrettel/plint/README.md

         "uspto": true,
         "endings": true,
         "restriction": true,
-        "outfile": true
+        "outfile": true,
+        "filter": ["fluidly", "supplying"]
     }

-I will run plint on only the independent claims at first to identify possible restrictions.
+Sometimes I will run plint on only the independent claims at first to identify possible restrictions.
 This will save time as if I restrict out certain claims, I don't want to waste the time marking them.
 If no restrictions appear possible, I will add the remaining claims to the claims text file and mark them for antecedent basis checking.

+Note the filter line of the JSON file.
+I will add filters as appropriate if I'm finding the output contains many false positives for a particular term, for example.
+I have a plint JSON file template with a filter line that removes many warnings that I don't want to see.

 Then I will check each line in 16811358-claims.txt.out.
 Most of the warnings will not lead to rejections or objections, but all should be checked.
 After reading the warnings, I may decide to mark the claim differently if plint is still not interpreting the claim properly.
-I will add filters as appropriate if I'm finding the output contains many false positives for a particular term, for example:

-    {
-        "claims": "16811358-claims.txt",
-        "ant_basis": true,
-        "title": "Gas heater, method for operating the gas heater and a gas boiler", "spec": "16811358-spec.txt",
-        "uspto": true,
-        "endings": true,
-        "restriction": true,
-        "outfile": true,
-        "filter": ["fluidly", "supplying"]
-    }

 If any of the settings aren't seen as relevant, for example, `endings` or `restriction`, I remove them from the JSON file.

+When I get an amended claim set, I create a new claims file with an updated date and change the date for the claims file in the JSON file.
+This way I can more easily keep track of what changed in the amendment.

 ## Hard-coded checks